front-commerce/developers.front-commerce.com/source/docs/advanced/theme/translations.md

 title: Translate your application
 ---

-Big e-commerce websites often need to translate their content in several languages to make sure that they reach a broader range of customers.
+International e-commerce websites often need to translate their UI in several languages to make sure that they reach a broader range of customers.

 In this documentation, we will see how this works for static content in your application.